Construction Estimates Analysis

 In a construction business, the importance of the accuracy and the precision of the cost estimates of projects cannot be overstated.
 Overestimates causes one’s bid price to rise, resulting in the loss of opportunities.
 Underestimates keep one’s margin below what the market can support.
 Needless to say, it is highly desirable to have estimates as close as possible to the actual cost.

 In order to improve the accuracy and the precision of one’s estimates, it is important to find out what is causing them to be less so.
 It could either be the factors that influence the estimates or the factors that influence the actual cost.
 It could be a combination of multiple factors.
 A visual analytics tool that can help us explore and find answers is a box-and-whisker plot.
-One such example plot is shown below (an interactive version of it can found at the end of this post).
+One such example plot is shown below.

 In this plot, we analyze the cost variation as a function of estimators.
 The x-axis shows the variation of the actual cost (actual cost – estimated cost) as a percentage of the estimated cost.
 Each dot represents a project.
 The plot on the left shows the variation for all the projects.
 The plots on the right show the variation for the projects grouped by their estimators.
 The grayed area of the box shows the spread of the 75% of the projects.
 The boundary between the darker and lighter shade falls on the median.
 The dotted lines show the average variation for all the projects.